Detecting Bladder Cancer With a Urine Test

 Getting tested for bladder cancer can give you peace of mind and ensure you receive any treatment you may need.
 Unfortunately, many traditional methods of bladder cancer detection have downsides — they can be uncomfortable, expensive and sometimes inaccurate.

 Thankfully, recent innovations have made it possible to accurately detect bladder cancer using a simple urine test.
-When combined with other diagnostic procedures as recommended by your doctor, Cxbladder can find bladder cancer early, without the discomfort or expense of an invasive procedure.
+When combined with other diagnostic procedures as recommended by your doctor, Cxbladder - a cutting edge urine-based molecular diagnostic test - can find bladder cancer early, without the discomfort or expense of an invasive procedure.

-Traditionally, if your doctor had reasons to suspect bladder cancer, he or she would recommend one or more conventional tests.
+Traditionally, if your doctor had reasons to suspect bladder cancer, he or she would recommend one or more conventional tests for bladder cancer.
 These tests might involve taking a urine sample, taking a biopsy from inside the bladder or using various imaging tests to see the structures of the urinary tract.

-Some of the most common means of diagnosing bladder cancer include:
+Some of the most common test for bladder cancer include:

 - Biopsy: During a cystoscopy, doctors sometimes use a tool to take a biopsy of a suspected tumor.
 The sampled tissue is removed from the body and tested to confirm the cancer diagnosis.

-- Cytology: Cytology attempts to diagnose bladder cancer by counting the cancer cells in a urine sample.
+- Urine Cytology: Cytology attempts to diagnose bladder cancer by counting the cancer cells in a urine sample, shed from the lining of the bladder.
 However, because cytology relies on people to manually count cells under a microscope, the results can sometimes be unreliable.

 Though traditional methods of diagnosing bladder cancer help many patients, they aren't perfect.
 Invasive procedures such as cystoscopy can be expensive and uncomfortable, and they often miss early signs of bladder cancer, when the disease is contained in just a few cells.